NVISOsecurity/ee-outliers/documentation/CONFIG_PARAMETERS.md

 that matched the search query.
 The matched fields and values are respectively added to new dictionary fields
 <code>outliers.matched_fields</code> and <code>outliers.matched_values</code>.

-Example: If the search query is <code>es_query_filter=CurrentDirectory : sysmon AND Image: cmd.exe</code> and the log event contains the fields:
+Example: If the search query is <code>es_query_filter=CurrentDirectory : sysmon AND Image: System32 AND Image: cmd.exe</code> and the log event contains the fields:
 ```
 CurrentDirectory: C:\sysmon\